gustavocrvlh/GuessTheWord-PTBR/README.md

 # Guess The Word

-A simple game made using React
+A simple word guessing game made using React.
+All the logic is explained in the files.

 Just use `yarn` and `yarn start` or the `npx` equivalent.